 Certified Mold Testing:

-The fee for a mold screen inspection is $575 which includes three initial samples.
+The fee for a mold screen inspection is $650 which includes two initial samples.

 Certified Radon Testing: